shells-dw/streamdeck-totalmix/README.md

 ## Setup for MIDI

+_Only necessary if you do not use OSC or want to use MIDI alongside OSC._
 You will need a MIDI driver on your device for TotalMix FX to monitor.
 If you already control TotalMix FX from a MIDI controller, this is probably not the thing for you anyways.
 On Windows I used [virtualMidi][] but other packages like [loopBe][] should work just as well.